Someone in one of the online sketching forums recently asked a great question: If the cheap art materials I buy work just fine, why spend more?

 It would be a shame if you missed out on the joy of practicing art just because inferior art supplies muddled your efforts.

 When I first began watercolor sketching and journaling, I used what I had on hand which happened to be whatever I could pilfer from my children’s art supply stash.
-I nearly used up their pan watercolor paints, and I enjoyed working with them.
-However, it wasn’t until I painstakingly splurged for my first artist-grade pan set that I realized how faded and grainy the kid’s pan set was.
+I nearly used up their watercolor paints, and I enjoyed working with them.
+However, it wasn’t until I painstakingly splurged for my first artist-grade paints that I realized how badly the budget paints performed.

 Not only were the paints more of an issue than I first realized, the budget paper and brushes that I was using almost made me give it all up.
 I couldn’t understand how other artists accomplished those pretty washes and sharp details.
 My student-grade paper and brushes just wouldn’t do that for me, but at the time, I blamed myself.